Its3rr0rsWRLD/Barium/README.md

 1. Download the Simple Anti-Cheat.jar file from the Releases section.
 2. Drop the file into your `plugins` folder in your Spigot server directory.
 3. Restart your server.
-4. Edit the `config.yml` file generated in the `plugins/Simple Anti-Cheat` folder to customize settings.
+4. Edit the `config.yml` file generated in the `plugins/Barium` folder to customize settings.

 ## Usage